lbowenwest/gauze/README.md

-# Collective
+# Gauze

-A library for creating filter objects
+A library for filtering and collecting objects.